auth0/docs/articles/quickstart/webapp/nextjs/01-login.md

 ::: note
 Manually add the values for `AUTH0_AUDIENCE` and `AUTH_SCOPE` to the file `lib/auth0.js`.
 These values are not configured automatically.
-If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">Custom Domain with Auth0</a>, set this to the value of your Custom Domain instead of the value reflected in the "Settings" tab.
+If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">Custom Domain with Auth0</a>, set `AUTH0_DOMAIN` to the value of your Custom Domain instead of the value reflected in the application "Settings" tab.
 :::

 ### Create the Auth0 SDK Client